Chapter 40: Enter, Stranger

 When he looked back in front of him, he stopped suddenly, frozen.

 He'd just entered what seemed to be some kind of construction zone.
 From the rusted machinery and old, broken materials strewn about the place, it looked like it had been abandoned for some time.
-Even the yellow tape that read 'Caution' was dirty and tattered, and had fallen down so that it wouldn't be noticed soon enough to keep anyone out.
+Even the yellow tape that read 'Caution' was dirty and tattered.
 But none of this was what had made Malik stop.

-Standing in the center of the debris was a cluster of men.
-Men dressed in long, black cloaks.
+Standing in the center of the debris was a cluster of figures—figures dressed in long, black cloaks.

 Malik took a staggering step back, then he spun around as he attempted to get away.